 John Key is the most open prime minister in New Zealand history.
 This was surely proven beyond dispute with his recent participation in an interview on Radio Hauraki in which he answered all sorts of crude personal questions not normally put to heads of government - you can watch the two-minute interview here: John Key - Thank You For Your Honesty.

 There's a serious side to the issue of John Key's accessibility.
 It really is true that Key is more open to the media, and in particular more open about his personal life, than previous prime ministers.
 This is well explained by Tracy Watkins: "It is no secret that we press gallery hacks probably have more face time with John Key than most of our international counterparts get with their politicians.
 We speak to him on his way into Tuesday caucus for about 30 minutes; we grill him most Monday's at his post Cabinet press conference; we nab him on his way into the debating chamber and if not there we can usually count on catching Key while he's out and about around the country to throw a few questions his way" - see: John Key - keeping it real is the Prime Minister's secret weapon.

 Similarly, Newstalk ZB's Barry Soper says: "The one thing that makes John Key stand out from other Prime Ministers in the broadcast era is that he, like no other, is fair game.
 You can ask him what you like and you'll usually get an answer" - see: Key makes himself fair game.
 He compares Key's responses to of the time Soper himself asked Helen Clark "whether she was a lesbian".

 Is the Government also open about serious issues?

 The National Government claims to be open about less trivial matters as well.
 In April, Key told Patrick Gower, "We've been way more transparent than any other Government that's been around".
 This followed on from Bill English responding to the Dirty Politics scandal by claiming "John Key runs the most transparent government that New Zealand's ever seen" - see Radio NZ's Govt 'the most open NZ has had'.

+Some media will be feeling less trusting of the Government after their involvement in the PM's trip to Camp Taji in Iraq.
+Barry Soper went along and ended up feeling somewhat duped - see his report, Teflon John and the Taji report confusion.
 This relates to an official US report on problems in the camp that appeared to be withheld from the media, despite the government obviously knowing about it before arriving at Camp Taji.
 You can listen to a discussion about this on Radio NZ - see: Mediawatch for 18 October 2015.

 Official Information Act abuse